 Thou From The Cradle To The Grave – Hymn Lyric

-“Thou From The Cradle To The Grave: A Reflection on the Sacrificial Love of Jesus” is a hymn that explores Jesus’ love and sacrifice.
-The hymn takes us on a journey from His humble birth to His death on the cross, reminding us of His purpose and the impact it has on our lives.
+“Thou From The Cradle To The Grave: A Reflection on the Sacrificial Love of ” is a that explores Jesus’ love and sacrifice.
+The hymn takes us on a journey from His to His death on the cross, reminding us of His purpose and the impact it has on our lives.
 Through powerful imagery and heartfelt words, the hymn invites us to reflect and praise our suffering friend, Jesus.

 Thou From The Cradle To The Grave